usco/usco-ultiviewer/notes.md

  Annotations upgrade:
- - remove "see-through" or at least make them more transparent in the background
+ - remove "see-through" or at least make them more transparent in the background -> DONE
- - remove color background (annoying)
+ - remove color background (annoying) -> DONE
- - go back to "flat" view of numbers : less annoying, less disturbing visually
+ - go back to "flat" view of numbers : less annoying, less disturbing visually -> DONE
- - detect what "side" of an object(or bounding box) you are on when adding things, to determine placement
+ - detect what "side" of an object(or bounding box) you are on when adding things, to determine placement -> DONE